Miceal F Vaughan

 General method of instruction

-We will read (in a non-chronological sequence) works from diverse places and times, including ancient Greece (the Oedipus plays of Sophocles); Norman and Elizabethan England (Marie de France's Lais; Shakespeare's Henry IV [parts I and II]); twentieth-century Ireland and India (James Joyce's Dubliners and Arundati Roy's The God of Small Things).
-Though our main texts for the course exist primarily in words meant to be read, we will also look at the ways in which such texts are performed (and transformed) in the theatre (we'll attend a performance of Shakespeare's Henry IV) and on film (John Huston's The Dead).
+We will read (in a non-chronological sequence) some major works from diverse places and times, including medieval Iceland (Njal's Saga); Norman and Elizabethan England (Marie de France's Lais; Shakespeare's Richard II); and twentieth-century Ireland and U.S. (James Joyce's Dubliners and Brian Friel's Translations, and Marilynne Robinson's Housekeeping).
+Though our main texts for the course exist primarily in words meant to be read, we will also look at the ways in which such texts are performed (and transformed) in the theatre (we'll attend a performance of Shakespeare's Richard II) and on film (John Huston's The Dead).
+We will also read and discuss some other, short texts (biblical parables and lyric poems), as well as some critical and theoretical materials.

 Since I expect students to RE-read these texts for class discussion, a preliminary reading ahead of time might prove helpful.